agileworksnet/reader/README.md

 ### Filter the file content

-If you need to find a specific action on the log file, use the search input.
+If you need to find a specific content on file, use the search input.

 ![img_1.png](docs/img_file_content.png)